AltGr/opam-wiki/FAQ.md

 First of all, you should update your repositories (`opam update`).

 If this doesn't work (or if you get the checksum errors while running `opam init`) this comes probably a badly configured proxy cache that is serving stale files.
 To clear your proxy cache, you can use `wget --no-cache <remote-file>` and then you can retry.

-If this doesn't work as well, you can bypass the checksum checks using `-no-checksums`.
+If this doesn't work as well, you can bypass the checksum checks using `--no-checksums`.

 #### I read somewhere about `opam-admin`, `opam-installer`, etc., but can't find